 The boom operator generally stands alongside the camera operator and wears a set of headphones, listening to monitor the audio quality of the dialogue.
 “There’s a lot of technique involved; it’s not about brute force,” says Tony Cook (“Trainspotting,” “Shallow Grave,” “The Crying Game”).
 “It’s about getting the balance right, and good footwork, and getting as close as you can to get the sound but keeping out of shot.
 It’s also a timing thing; you have keywords that bounce you to the next actor.”

-The boom operator is also in charge of setting up and maintaining sound equipment, checking their levels before shooting, ensuring all audio is recording correctly, making any minor adjustments if needed, and helping with any other sound devices on set.
-He or she also attaches clip microphones to actors’ clothing when necessary.
-It’s crucial for a boom operator to be well-acquainted with the script (which character talks when, any dialogue changes, etc.) and camera movements/lighting setups as their job is to swing the mic wherever someone is talking and to avoid dipping into frame.
+The boom operator is also in charge of setting up and maintaining sound equipment, ensuring all audio is recording correctly, and helping with any other sound devices on set.
+They attach clip-on microphones to actors’ clothing when necessary.
+A boom operator must be well acquainted with the script (which character talks when, any dialogue changes, etc.) and must know the camera movements/lighting setups.
+It’s their job to swing the mic wherever someone is talking, while avoiding dipping into the frame.

 Most boom operators bounce from job to job as contract workers and freelancers, so their rates are dependent on three factors: experience, the project’s budget/location, and the duration of shooting days.